 The student planning to complete a teacher education program should be aware of state laws and regulations governing teacher certification.
-Although the administration of the University of Mobile attempts to incorporate all such laws and regulations within the programs described in the university catalog, there always exists the likelihood that the Alabama State Board of Education will take action on teacher certification matters after the catalog has been published.
+Although the administration of the programs described in the university catalog, there always exists the likelihood that the the catalog has been published.
 Students are encouraged to discuss teacher certification with their advisers on a regular basis.